|

 There are differences in regional

+can vary.
 For instance, good window vinyl is much

 more expensive than cheap, and is a big part of the overall cost of a